Meet the team

 Co-founder & President

-Wayne is now Chair of the Board of Directors of Conduit Capital Partners, a leading impact investment business, and a senior advisor to Asset Risk Consultants, a private wealth advisory firm.
-He is also Chair of the University of Western Ontario Foundation (UK), and a Trustee of The Akshaya Patra Foundation UK.
+Wayne is Chair of the Board of Asset Risk Consultants Limited, an FCA regulated firm that provides wealth management advice to family offices, endowments and high net worth individuals.
+He was the Chair of Conduit Capital Partners, an impact investment firm, and is the Chair of the University of Western Ontario Foundation (UK), and a Trustee of The Akshaya Patra Foundation UK.
 Wayne resides in London with his family, and enjoys spending time in Florence.

 Managing editor & presenter